Levelland, Texas Encounter

 Explore Visualizations

-View this incident on the interactive timeline and event frequency chart
+View this incident on the interactive incident map and timeline

 During a single night in November 1957, at least 15 independent witnesses across multiple separate locations in Hockley County, Texas, reported a large luminous egg-shaped object that caused vehicle engines and headlights to fail on contact.
 The encounters included multiple police officers, a fire department chief, a Texas Tech student, and numerous civilians - all in separate locations with no communication between them during the events.
 The electromagnetic vehicle interference effect, independently documented across a 10-mile area over several hours, remains one of the most extensively multi-witnessed EM effects cases in the historical record.